arthurtheuer/intro_programming_code/conway/README.md

 - `DEAD`: Color of cells that are dead (background).
 - `GRID`: Color of the grid for the cells.

-## Contributing
-If you want to contribute to this project, found any bugs or have new feature ideas, please open an issue!

-## License
-This project is licensed under the **GNU General Public License v3.0**, allowing you to freely use, modify, and distribute the code.
-Any derived works must also be licensed under GPL-3.0, promoting open-source collaboration and transparency.
-Please review the license terms before using or contributing to this project.

 ## Example images
 <div style="display: flex; flex-wrap: wrap; justify-content: space-between;">
   <img src="examples/example1.png" alt="Game window example #1" style="width: 33%;">